NativeScript/docs-v7/hardware/location.md

 > **NOTE:** For Android, `isEnabled` checks if the location service is enabled (any accuracy level).
 For iOS, the method checks if the location service is enabled for the application in foreground or background mode.

-> **NOTE:** Keep in mind that location services do not work in emulators.
-You can test location services only on a real devices.

 ## Requesting permissions to use location services

 By default, the `nativescript-geolocation` plugin adds the required permissions in `AndroidManiest.xml` for Android and `Info.plist` for iOS.
 For iOS, the plugin adds two dummy string values which serve as te message when the platform asks for permission to use location services.
 You can edit this message later.